Jana Oliver answers your questions about The Demon Trappers Series

 Originally four books were planned.
 However, my readers told me that wasn’t nearly enough so at present it looks to be six full-length novels and two novellas.

 Q. Has the series been sold to foreign countries?

-As of July, 2011, the series has been sold into the United Kingdom, Germany, France, Brazil (Portuguese translation), Poland, France and Russia.
+The series has been sold into Brazil (Portuguese), Denmark, France, Germany, Poland, Russia, Taiwan, Turkey and the United Kingdom.
 The UK sale actually includes English language rights to several countries, including Australia, New Zealand, and many more.

 Q. Is there going to be an audio book?

 There is one audio book (the first German edition).
 None are planned at this time.

 There is a media agent working on the television and film rights for the series and there has been some interest, but nothing to report yet.

 Q. Why all of the different titles?
 It’s confusing.